Why is this important?

 The practical test also includes an eyesight check and two questions on vehicle safety, designed to make sure that you know how to check the safety of your vehicle.
 Topics covered are, tyres, brakes, fluids, lights, reflectors, direction indicators, and horns.

 You must have completed a course of compulsory basic training (CBT) before applying for a motorcycle test, and must show your CBT certificate when you take your practical test.
-Information on the CBT is available from the Driving Standards Agency (DSA) on 0115 936 6547.
+Information on the CBT is available from the Driver and Vehicle Standards Agency (DVSA) on 0115 936 6547.

 If you fail, or do not take the practical test within two years of having passed the theory test, you will have to pass the theory test again before you can apply for a practical test.

 When you have passed the practical test, if you have a photocard provisional licence and your personal details have not changed, you can hand it over to the examiner, and a full licence will be issued to you automatically.
 Otherwise, you must apply to the Driver and Vehicle Licensing Agency (DVLA) for your full licence within two years of the test date.
 If you don't do this, you will have to take the practical test (and the theory test) again.

 You can apply for the theory or practical test:-